xiix0/scam/README.md

-In Marseilles they make half the toilet soap we consume in America, but the Marseillaise only have a vague theoretical idea of its use, which they have obtained from books of travel.
+It is often the case that the man who can't tell a lie thinks he is the best judge of one.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"